High performance training solutions

 Micron's Deep Learning Accelerator platform is a solution comprised of a modular FPGA-based architecture, powered by Micron memory, running FWDNXT’s high performance engine tuned for a variety of neural networks.
 Featuring a broad deep learning framework support combined with an easy to use toolset and software programmability, these accelerators have the ability to run multiple neural networks simultaneously.

 Either AMD EPYC or Intel Xeon Scalable processors can be chosen when designing your server.
-Both offer expansive ranges of models delivering performance for every budget.
-EPYC processors support PCIe 4, providing additional performance over Xeon systems that only support PCIe 3.
+Both, now in their 3rd Generation offer expansive ranges of models delivering performance for every budget - all supporting PCIe 4.0 with 64 lanes.
 Additionally EPYC P-series processors allow for single socket configurations where GPU acceleration will be the primary server use, making a server as cost-effective as possible.

 Storage within a training server is also a very personal choice - it may be that a few TB of SSD capacity are enough for datasets for financial organisations where a large volume of files is still relatively small.
 Alternatively, image-based datasets may be vast, so there is never any real option of using internal storage and a separate fast flash storage array is the way to go.
 If this is thecase, internal SSD cost can be minimised and this remaining budget used elsewhere.
 Flexibility and performance can also be gained by choosing M.2 formats, NVMe connectivity or Optane options. as required.